Think one inappropriate outfit can’t hurt your personal brand? Think again.

-While this is an extreme example, it goes to show you that everyone is susceptible to scrutiny when it comes to their personal brand.
-[TWEET] This is never more true than during a job search.
+While this is an extreme example, it goes to show you that everyone is susceptible to scrutiny when it comes to personal brand.
+This is never truer than during a job search.

 While you only get one chance to make a first impression, you have an opportunity every day to promote your personal brand at the office.
 Make sure your wardrobe is helping to advance your career, not hurt it.
 Click on the following link for tips to ensure your work wardrobe is setting your career up for success.

 When it comes to interview attire, there’s no such thing as “one size fits all.”
 Research the company culture and interview process online before choosing what to wear to your next interview.
 Click on the following link for more advice on how to select the perfect outfit for your job interview.

 Whether you’re a social media junkie or newcomer to the scene, it’s important to carefully monitor and manage what experts call your e-reputation (in other words, your online brand).
 This simple task will help you stay on top of your online presence.